Bundeling/ArtilleryPhp/README.md

 ]);
 ```

-Or from an existing `Artillery` instance, or from another existing YAML file:
+And from an existing YAML file, or other `Artillery` instance:

 ```php
 $file = __DIR__ . '/common-config.yml';